 - small classes (size <19) making discussions easy and productive

-- close student-student & student-Instructor relationships & communication
+- close student-student and student-instructor relationships & communication

 - focused development of critical and creative thinking skills

 - active participation through inquiry-guided learning

 - support & assistance in making the transition from high school to university-level thinking

 - an instructor who knows you & your work well enough to write credible letters of recommendation.

 - Over 400 students take FYI courses each year (almost 10% of the freshman class)